Tool 4.1 – Learning Activity Design

-Collaborative design of innovative and engaging learning Activities is at the center of the Future Classroom process.
-An essential element of this is the sharing of ideas between teachers, so the starting point of the process is to bring together a number of teachers, ideally from different subject backgrounds to work together in groups of 3-4 to design the learning activities.
+Collaborative design of innovative and engaging Learning Activities is at the centre of the Future Classroom process.
+An essential element of this process is sharing of ideas among teachers, so the starting point is to bring together a number of teachers, ideally from different subject backgrounds, to work together in groups of 3-4 to design learning activities.

 The Learning Activity Design process described in this tool is based on Edukata.
 Edukata, was produced by the Aalto University, Learning Environments Research Group, as part of the iTEC project.
 This tool provides a simple guide to Learning Activity Design.
 Full details can be found in the Edukata Teachers' Guide.